Are you looking for the best books on how to get into PA school?

 2. Physician Assistant: A Guide to Clinical Practice

 Learning as much as you can about the PA profession and its roots will provide you with a much higher comfort level when completing the application and interview process.
-The admissions committee will know you've done you're homework, and you mean business.
+The admissions committee will know you've done your homework, and you mean business.
 Written by Ruth Ballweg (who was the focus of our this documentary series) this book covers the history of the profession in detail, along with international development, accreditation, certification and licensing, PA MD relationships, healthcare financing and reimbursement, politics and practice laws, and much, much more.
 If you serious and want to get a leg up on your competition, read this book from cover to cover.

 3. How to Write Your Physician Assistant Personal Statement